eddmann/eddmann.github.io/content/posts/2015/2015-01-02-cons-lists-and-folds-in-php/index.md

 layout: post
 title: 'Cons Lists and Folds in PHP'
 meta: 'A comprehensive exploration of implementing Cons cell lists and fold operations in PHP for efficient data manipulation.'
+summary: "Cons cells are used to (cons)truct a data object which represents an ordered pair.
+The elements in this pair can be identified as 'car' and 'cdr' accordingly.
+Using this simple representation, we are able not only to hold ordered pairs but also to create more complex data structures, such as a List."
 tags: ['php', 'functional-programming', 'data-structures']
 ---

 Cons cells are used to (cons)truct a data object which represents an ordered pair.
 The elements in this pair can be identified as 'car' and 'cdr' accordingly.
-Using this simple representation, we are able not only to hold ordered pairs but also to create more complex data structures, such as a List. <!--more-->
+Using this simple representation, we are able not only to hold ordered pairs but also to create more complex data structures, such as a List.
 Below is an example interface that we will be using to implement the two different kinds of Cons cell required to create this List data structure.

 ```php